Already familiar with Microsoft Teams?

 Mobile Apps (iOS and Android)

 Teams is available for both iOS devices and Android devices.
-Head to either the Apple App Store or the Android Play Store and search for Microsoft Teams and install.
-You can also visit https://aka.ms/getteams on your mobile device to jump to your device's version of Microsoft Teams
+Head to either the Apple App Store or Android Play Store, search for Microsoft Teams, and install.
+You can also visit https://aka.ms/getteams on your mobile device to jump to your device's version of Microsoft Teams.